China Crisis: Flaunt the Imperfection and mainstream success

-Their third studio album, Flaunt the Imperfection, was produced by Walter Becker of Steely Dan fame and reached No. 9 on the UK Albums Chart in May 1985.
-China Crisis was so honoured to directly work with Becker that they officially listed him in the group as a quintet consisting of Daly, Lundon, Johnson, Wilkinson, and Becker on the album's credits.
+Their third studio album, Flaunt the Imperfection, was produced by Walter Becker of Steely Dan and reached No. 9 on the UK Albums Chart in May 1985.
+China Crisis were so honoured to work with Becker that they listed him in the group consisting of Daly, Lundon, Johnson, Wilkinson, and Becker on the album's credits.
 He never formally appeared with the band (but made important playing contributions on the album) or the subsequent tour featuring new keyboardist Brian McNeill.
 Johnson was now credited as co-writer with Daly and Lundon.

 The album was promoted by the No. 14 UK hit single "Black Man Ray", which also enjoyed critical acclaim and international success, reaching the top 40 in Spain, Australia, New Zealand, Ireland, the Netherlands, etc. The follow-up, "King in a Catholic Style", was a top 20 UK single at No. 19, but it would prove to be the band's last substantial hit.
 A third release from the album, "You Did Cut Me", stalled at UK No. 54 but reached the top 30 in Ireland and top 10 in Spain.
 Following their mainstream success, in June 1985 Daly and Lundon fronted the cover of Smash Hits magazine.

 The album was followed by a spring 1985 UK tour, performance at the Netherlands Pinkpop Festival in May, six dates in the US and Canada in July–August and further UK dates in October 1985.
 They also released a video compilation, Showbiz Absurd.